 There is some possibility that the bacteria are not the original intestinal organisms, but are instead descended from the initial colony.
-Even so, it is likely that the bacteria would have reproduced so slowly, and in such isolation from other enteric bacterial forms, that they are probably very close to the original bacteria.
+Even so, it is likely that the bacteria would have reproduced so slowly, and in such isolation from other enteric bacterial forms, that they are probably very close to the origifrom the surrounding bog to confirm that the bacteria are restricted to the vegetal mass.